rexlapiis/rexlapiis/README.md

 I am an Informatics Engineering student specializing in developing projects using PHP, Python, and JavaScript.
 I am committed to continuous improvement and always seek new opportunities to enhance my skills and knowledge in software development.
 My goal is to tackle challenging problems and contribute to innovative projects

-- ⚙️ Currently working as IT Technician
+- ⚙️ Currently working as IT Support
 - 🧠 I’m currently learning React.js, Golang
 - 📫 How to reach me: lenovo.bs29@outlook.com